Rob Scallon: Music career

+Video game development

+On June 10, 2023, Scallon announced that he has been working in partnership with Ritual Studios development studio to produce a pixel-art adventure video game called Fretless: The Wrath of Riffson.
+The main character and game's universe are directly inspired by Scallon.
+Gameplay will be focused on rhythm-based combat with RPG elements.
+Australian industrial metal band Northlane will be contributing to the soundtrack.

 Personal life

 Scallon's younger brother, John, also played music as a teenager.
 He left his instruments behind for Rob when leaving for college.
 Several instruments in Scallon's personal collection are custom made through collaborations with other content creators.

-Scallon married his wife Tamara Chambers in November 2020.
+Scallon began dating actress, comedian, and YouTuber Tamara Chambers in 2012.
+They married in November 2020.
 They have collaborated on various projects, such as a 2012 Good Mythical Morning episode introduction and a 2014 cover of Pharrell's "Happy".

+In July 2024, Scallon uploaded a video confirming that he suffers from bipolar I disorder, having been diagnosed with it the previous year.